Caste System in Ancient India

 by

 Ancient India in the Vedic Period (c.
 1500-1000 BCE) did not have social stratification based on socio-economic indicators; rather, citizens were classified according to their Varna or castes.
-'Varna' defines the hereditary roots of a newborn, it indicates the colour, type, order or class of people.
-Four principal categories are defined: Brahmins (priests, gurus, etc.), Kshatriyas (warriors, kings, administrators, etc.), Vaishyas (agriculturalists, traders, etc., also called Vysyas), and Shudras (labourers).
-Each Varna propounds specific life principles to follow; newborns are required to follow the customs, rules, conduct, and beliefs fundamental to their respective Varnas.
+'Varna' can literally mean 'colour' but in ancient texts it defined broad social categories; it signified the type, order or class of people.
+Four principal categories are defined in ancient texts: Brahmins (priests, gurus, etc.), Kshatriyas (warriors, kings, administrators, etc.), Vaishyas (agriculturalists, traders, etc., also called Vysyas), and Shudras (labourers).
+Each Varna propounded specific life principles to follow; individuals were required to follow the customs, rules, conduct, and beliefs fundamental to their respective Varnas.

 Bhagavata Purana